Boots on the Ground: Isfahan, Kharg, and the Strait

 Isfahan: The Nuclear Raid

 Two months ago, Operation Absolute Resolve proved the template.
 This administration launched 150+ aircraft from 20 bases, inserted Delta Force via the 160th SOAR - the Night Stalkers, JSOC's (Joint Special Operations Command) dedicated deep-penetration helicopter unit - extracted Maduro in under 3 hours, and suffered zero US fatalities.
 Isfahan is qualitatively harder - a defended tunnel complex 500km inland versus a political extraction from a capital, in a country that has been preparing for exactly this scenario.
-But "harder than Venezuela" is a different conversation than "impossible."
+Harder than Venezuela; not on the same plane as impossible.

 The force indicators line up.
 OSINT tracks the 160th SOAR moving to Al Udeid via C-17s from Fort Campbell - the same base-to-theater pipeline used for Venezuela.
 You don't deploy Night Stalkers for island seizures; their mission set is deep-penetration special operations behind enemy lines.
 Where the 160th deploys, Delta Force follows.
 For the security perimeter role that former CENTCOM commander Votel describes - 1,000-3,000 troops, dedicated air power, sustained presence - the 82nd Airborne's 18-hour rapid deploy capability is an exact fit.
 Meanwhile, the Marine Expeditionary Units (MEUs) converging on the Gulf provide the conventional umbrella.